SethMMorton/natsort/README.rst

     ``natsort``, or use the ``natsort`` key as part of your rich comparison operator definition.

+``natsort`` gave me results I didn't expect, and it's a terrible library!
+    Did you try to debug using the above advice?
+If so, and you still cannot figure out the error, then please `file an issue <https://github.com/SethMMorton/natsort/issues/new>`_.

 How *does* ``natsort`` work?
     If you don't want to read `How Does Natsort Work? <https://natsort.readthedocs.io/en/master/howitworks.html>`_, here is a quick primer.